MichaLL27/FOODMINE/README.md

 # foodmine

-This is an Angular project.
+This is an `Angular` project.
-Where I use Backend (Node JS)
+Where I use `Backend (Node JS)`
-mongo DB database,
+`mongo DB database`,

-To get the project running properly, go through the backend and frontend project instructions and you'll be up and running without any problems.
+To get the project running properly, go through the `backend` and `frontend` project instructions and you'll be up and running without any problems.